San Marcos GrowersSan Marcos Growers

 Agave Edema on Agave Joe Hoak

-After a series of winter storms dropped 11 inches of rain on us in January 2005 we noted damage that we associate with edema (also known as oedema) on our crops of Agave 'Joe Hoak' There is a very good explanation of this phenomenon the University of Florida Cooperative Extension Service web site Plant Protection Pointers that says:
+After a series of winter storms dropped 11 inches of rain on the Santa Barbara area in January 2005 and this was followed by a sudden warmup, we noted damage that we associate with edema (also known as oedema) on our crops of Agave 'Joe Hoak' There was a very good explanation of this phenomenon on the University of Florida Cooperative Extension Service web site (link unfortunately no longer active) as part of their Plant Protection Pointers series that noted:

 "Periodically in Florida's environment, stormy weather fronts will settle over large parts of the state bringing cloudy weather.
 These situations foster the development of a physiological condition called edema in landscape plants.
 Under overcast weather, photosynthesis is reduced which reduces stomatal openings in the leaves.
 Air circulation is often reduced under cloudy weather which reduces evaporation of moisture from soil.
 A normally vigorous plant in the above situation is absorbing soil moisture through the root system but is transpiring a reduced amount from the leaves due to the closed stomata.
 Internal water pressure buildup results in the rupturing of water from the lower leaf surface creating small water-soaked blisters overnight.
 These minute wounds quickly callus into scab-like spots.
 The upper leaf surface may exhibit small chlorotic spots directly above the lower leaf edema.
 This disorder happens literally overnight and ends abruptly with the advent of higher light intensity and air circulation that re-establishes normal transpiration through the stomata."

-We likely compounded the situation by covering our crops of Agave 'Joe Hoak' with frost protection cloth (Agryl fabric) the nights after the rain which because of frosts warning associated with the tail end of the storm.
+In this case we feel we likely compounded the situation by covering our crops of Agave 'Joe Hoak' with frost protection cloth (Agryl fabric) the nights after the rain because of frosts warning associated with the tail end of the storm.
 This would have trapped moisture around the plants and also limited transpiration the following day when the plants were left covered.
 Large unprotected plants of Agave Joe Hoak, both in the ground and in containers were unaffected.

-This type of damage also occurs occasionally to Agave attenuata in landscapes around Santa Barbara and is usually associated with cool overcast moist conditions that we have in early summer months.
+This type of damage also occurs occasionally to Agave attenuata and other plants in landscapes around Santa Barbara and is usually associated with cool overcast moist conditions that we have in early summer months.
+On October 28, 2015 we experienced odd early morning (pre-dawn) temperature flucuations brought on by a tropical depression off Mexico associated with Hurricane Patricia.
+Within two days we and many others in the Santa Barbara area were reported very bad edema damage to many agave, aloe plants.
+To us this event was furhter proof that this edemea phenomenan